mild-blue/beat-savior/README.md

 * Test flight: we can invite you

 ## How to test
+Although the testing buttons have fixed incident coordinates the app is fully functional and can solve incident on any poisiton.

 1. You can login with empty username
 2. Click on Test Mode
 3. Bellow are roles you can test